 - 50-64 years (baby boomers) were similar to 21-49.
 Age 65 and older had a low usage rate.

-Treatment Offered by SpringBoard Recovery for Synthetic Cathinones Addiction
+Treatment Offered by SpringBoard Recovery for Mushroom Addiction

-At SpringBoard Recovery, we see all kinds of people come through our doors who want recovery from different kinds of substance abuse and addictions.
-We want to be able to help someone who is caught in the trap is psilocybin abuse to be free from the cycle they are in.
-We have programs that are based on an individual’s needs.
+At SpringBoard Recovery, people often come through our doors seeking recovery.
+We want to be able to help someone who feels caught in the trap of psilocybin abuse.
+We have programs based on an individual’s needs.

-One thing we offer is drug detox referrals.
-This is not required for psychedelics, but it is helpful to know that we have it because oftentimes, people are using more than one drug at the same time.
+We offer drug detox referrals.
+This is not required for psychedelics, but it is helpful to know that we have it.
+Oftentimes, people are using more than one drug at the same time.
 If this is something a person needs, it would be the first step in rehab.
 This would involve being medically monitored while they go through the process.
 This lasts for 7-10 days.

 For those who travel to Arizona from out of state, we offer sober living services.
 These are rehab homes available for people to live in during their treatment program.
-These are also available for people who live in a toxic situation or just do not have a strong support system at home.
+These are also available for people who live in a toxic situation or they lack a strong support system at home.

 Learn More About Psilocybin Abuse and Recovery – Get Help Today

-There are many people who think psilocybin, or mushrooms, have helped them, healed them or generally made them feel better.
-Because it activates serotonin, the hormone responsible for mood, feelings and happiness, it might be appealing for people to continue using this drug, especially if they struggle with depression.
+Many people think psilocybin, or mushrooms, have helped them.
+The drug activates serotonin, the hormone responsible for mood, feelings, and happiness.
+It may seem appealing for people to use this drug.
+Especially if they struggle with depression.